CSCfi/csc-user-guide/docs/computing/installing/index.md

 ## Python/R environments

-Best practice guidelines on installing own Python and R packages can be found in our Python, R and Tykky container wrapper pages below.
+Best practice guidelines on installing own Python and R packages can be found in the Python, R and Tykky container wrapper pages below.

 - [Installing Python packages and environments](../../apps/python.md)
 - [Containerizing Conda and pip environments with Tykky](../containers/tykky.md)